Identification and acceptation of macroscopic magnetism energy levels results in better understanding of the linkages between the traditional theory with quantum electrodynamics and revelation of the limited validity of the Faraday's Law: Results

-The brushless model of Faraday's generator should theoretically work in the same way as the brush solutions.
-The current theory is based on the fact that the cause of induction can be explained geometrically, generally by means of Stokes' theorem.
-It converts the linear integral of the electric intensity $\vec E_m$ according to the length of the conductive winding to the surface integral of rotation $rot\vec E_m$ as per the area, which is closed by the winding in accordance with \eqref{U_m}.
-The emergence of electric intensity $\vec E_m$ should therefore be conditioned by direction and velocity $\vec v$ of elementary lengths of winding in a homogeneous magnetic field of magnetic induction $\vec B$, or equivalently by changing of magnetic flux $\Phi=\vec S.\vec B$ through the surface $\vec S$ encircled during time $\Delta t$.
+induction $\vec B$, or equivalently by changing of magnetic flux $\Phi=\vec S.\vec B$ through the surface $\vec S$ encircled during time $\Delta t$.
 Ultimately, this situation can be simplified and represented as shown in Figure \ref{obrz}, where in the upper part, the loop performs axial rotation by a quarter of the period.
 This partial turn of one winding creates a relative change in area $\vec S=\vec i.\vec j \rightarrow 0$ against the magnetic induction $\vec B$ during time $\Delta t$, which is encircled by the winding, and which the imaginary magnetic flux $\Phi$ of homogenous magnetic field passes.
-A mean $\mathcal E_m=\Phi/ \Delta t =\vec i .\vec j .\vec B/\Delta t=\vec i. \vec v. \vec B$ should thus be induced.
-According to this theorem, it is therefore equivalent to moving of the wire with length $\vec i$ along the path $\vec j$ with the speed $\vec v=\vec j/\Delta t$ as shown in the lower part of the Figure \ref{obrz}.
-So, even in the latter case, EMF $\mathcal E_m=\vec E_m.\vec i=\vec v.\vec B.\vec i$ \ should be induced with the same mean value as in previous case.
-According to the Figure \ref{obr0}, it is obvious that the conductor $i$ at PHG performs similar relative movement as in the bottom of Figure \ref{obrz} with the fact that this movement is circularly oriented.
+A mean $\mathcal E_m=\Phi/ \Delta t =\vec i .\vec j .\vec B/\Delta t=\vec i.\vec v. \vec B$ should thus be induced. \,According to this theorem, it is therefore equivalent to moving of the wire with length $\vec i$ along the path $\vec j$ with the speed $\vec v=\vec j/\Delta t$.
+So, even in the latter case, EMF $\mathcal E_m=\vec E_m.\vec i=\vec v.\vec B.\vec i$ \ should be induced with the same mean value as in the previous case.
+According to Figure \ref{obr0}, it is obvious that the conductor $\vec i$ at PHG performs a similar relative movement as in the bottom of Figure \ref{obrz} with the fact that this movement is circularly oriented.